Werner-Cravatte Government: Social policy

 The law of 12 June 1965 on collective contracts complemented the legislation on employer-worker relations in Luxembourg.
 It included the obligation to negotiate.
-A business-owner could not refuse to start negotiations towards a collective contract if qualified representatives of the employees demanded it.
+A business owner could not refuse to start negotiations towards a collective contract if qualified representatives of the employees demanded it.
 The law of 1965 also included a “sliding-scale” clause providing for the automatic adaptation of pay to changes in the cost of living, which had to be included in every collective contract.

 The government also took a measure against discrimination of women in the workplace.
 The law of 17 May 1967 adopted an agreement of the International Labour Organization, which concerned equality of pay between male and female workers for equal work.

 Domestic policy

 Army reform

-The problem of the army was a recurring theme for domestic politics throughout the 1960s.
-There was more and more opposition to compulsory military service, in a country which did not have a military tradition.
+The issue of the military was a recurring theme for domestic politics throughout the 1960s.
+Opposition to compulsory military service continued to grow, in a country had no military tradition.
 Conscription also contributed to the Luxembourgish economy's state of over-employment, which made it necessary to resort to foreign labour.
 Various incidents among the officer corps, such as the Winter Affair, reinforced the public's negative attitude towards the army.
 In 1965, compulsory military service was reduced to six months.
 However, this length of time did not allow for adequate training time, which made the military appear more and more useless.
-At the Chamber of Deputies' session of 15 November, Jean Spautz acted as the spokesman of the young militants of the CSV, who were increasingly unhappy that the military controversy was affecting their party, and demanded the abolition of conscription.
+At the Chamber of Deputies' session of 15 November, the Deputy Jean Spautz acted as the spokesman of the young militants of the CSV, who were increasingly unhappy that the military controversy was affecting their party, and demanded the abolition of conscription.
 This initiative, which took the socialist coalition partners by surprise, as well as the leaders of the CSV, caused a government crisis.
 At the end of this, the government took steps to abolish conscription.
 An agreement was reached with NATO's authorities: Luxembourg would maintain a volunteer army, and put two infantry companies at NATO's disposal as part of a multinational force.
 In addition, the government advanced Luxembourg's candidacy to host NAMSA.